shah7690/IDA-WPP-Remover/README.md

 ## How it Works

-It uses a Hex-Rays microcode optimization pass to find calls to `WPP_*` functions and replace them with NOPs before pseudocode generation.
+It uses a Hex-Rays microcode optimization pass to find calls to `WPP_SF*` functions and replace them with NOPs before pseudocode generation.